Hosepipe Temporary Use Ban - Q & A for customers

 But it's raining / has been raining.
 Surely that’ll help?

-In the short term, the two spells of sometimes heavy rain on the weekend of 28-29 July will only give a little bit of short-term respite but will essentially make no strategic difference to the water stock levels or the following prospect of the resumption of mostly warm / very warm & generally drier weather for August & beyond.
+In the short term, short spells of even heavy rain will only give a little bit of short-term respite and is more beneficial to gardens.
+It will make no strategic difference to the water stock levels due to the dry ground absorbing the majority of downpours.
+Evaporation due to the warm ground also has to be taken into consideration.

 How will this ban be enforced?

-We’re not encouraging either the public or our employees to spy on their neighbours or report those breaching the ban, our ultimate aim is to save water and protect our supplies, so if we can ask people to think about using water wisely first, that’s always our best option.
+We are not encouraging either the public or our employees to spy on their neighbours, our ultimate aim is to save water and protect our supplies, so if we can ask people to think about using water wisely first, that’s always our best option.
 Part of our job is to increase understanding about why we’ve had to take this step and it’s sometimes that people may just not be aware.

-I have a private water supply, can i still use my hosepipe or sprinkler?
+I have a private water supply, can i still use my hosepipe, sprinkler or pressure washer?

 If your water is not provided by us and you enjoy a private source from either a dug well or drilled borehole on your property, then how you choose to utilise such water and for what purposes is solely at your discretion.